srinivas-ragha1/CC_Mini-Project_PES1UG20CS434/README.md

 # CC_Mini-Project_PES1UG20CS432

-Name: Sparsh Agarwal
+Name: Srinivasa Raghavan R
 Section: H
-SRN: PES1UG20CS432
+SRN: PES1UG20CS434
-Roll No:41
+Roll No:39

 CC Project with all necessary files and permissions.
 This is project-1 from the given list of projects.